-A small electric fan, mounted in the upper corner of a doorway, that moves
+A doorway fan is a small electric fan, mounted in the upper corner of a doorway, that moves

 air from one room to another and thereby helps equalize temperatures in